epfl-ada/ada-2021-project-abracadabra/README.md

 ## Additional datasets

-We plan to use additional dataset containing important dates and events that might have had an effect on the morale of the speakers.
+We plan to use additional dataset containing important dates and events that might have had an effect on the moral of the speakers.
 Because we did not find so far a satisfying dataset, we think it could be possible to create it ourselves using web-scraping and make sure to enrich it manually if it is lacking data.
-One possibility to obtain such a dataset could be by processing the headline of several newspapers over the wanted period of time, or scrape various websites that contain important events and dates.
+One possibility to obtain such a dataset could be by processing the headline of several newspapers over the desired period of time, or scrape various websites that contain important events and dates.

 https://en.wikipedia.org/wiki/Timeline_of_the_21st_century<br/>
 https://eu.usatoday.com/story/money/2020/09/06/the-worlds-most-important-event-every-year-since-1920/113604790/